dnsimple/dnsimple-support/content/articles/platformsh-service.markdown

 ---

 [Platform.sh](https://platform.sh/) is the idea-to-cloud application platform.
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Platform.sh using the one-click service we provide.
+With DNSimple's one-click [DNS services](/categories/services/), you can set up the DNS records required by Platform.sh.

 ## Setting up at Platform.sh